 It can be difficult for individual investors to detect block trades — which, again, are giant position shifts by institutional investors — on their own.
 But these trades have some benefits for individual investors.
 The mutual funds and exchange-traded funds (ETFs) that most investors have in their brokerage accounts, IRAs, 401(k)s and 529 plans may take advantage of the lower trading costs and volatility-dampening benefits of block trades, and pass along those savings to their shareholders.

-An easy way to start building a portfolio of ETFs and other investments like stocks and cryptocurrency is to set up an Active Invest account on the SoFi Invest® brokerage platform.
-You can trade stocks, ETFs, IPO shares, dozens of different cryptocurrencies, and more.
+An easy way to start building a portfolio of ETFs and other investments like stocks is to set up an Active Invest account on the SoFi Invest® brokerage platform.
+You can trade stocks, ETFs, IPO shares, and more.

 Photo credit: iStock/marchmeena29